0xsequence/create3/README.md

 [![tests](https://github.com/0xsequence/create3/actions/workflows/tests.yml/badge.svg)](https://github.com/0xsequence/create3/actions/workflows/tests.yml)

 This contract library enables EVM contract creation in a similar way to CREATE2, but without including the contract `initCode` on the address derivation formula.
-It can be used to generate deterministic contract addresses that aren't tied to a specific contract implementation.
+It can be used to generate deterministic contract addresses that aren't tied to a specific contract code.

 ### Features

-- Deterministic contract address based on msg.sender + salt
+- Deterministic contract address based on `msg.sender` + salt
 - Same contract addresses on different EVM networks
 - Lightway and without clutter
 - Supports any EVM compatible chain with support for CREATE2